-235. Multiple layers of criminalization of abortion place heavy burdens on abortion providers, staff, and their patients.

-236. The only circumstances in which abortion care is permitted in Virginia are exceptions to the underlying Felony Abortion Statute, Va.
+- 242. Multiple layers of criminalization of abortion place heavy burdens on abortion providers, staff, and their patients. - 243.
+The only circumstances in which abortion care is permitted in Virginia are exceptions to the underlying Felony Abortion Statute, Va.
 Code Ann. § 18.2-71, which otherwise makes the provision of abortion care punishable by up to 10 years in state prison and \$100,000 in fines.
 Other examples of Class 4 Felonies in Virginia include recruiting another person to participate in an act of terrorism, Va.
 Code Ann. § 18.2-46.5(C); arson, Va.
 Code Ann. § 18.2-82; shooting a firearm in a malicious manner that endangers people's lives, Va.
-Code Ann. § 18.2-63(A).

-237. The potential penalties for violating the Felony Abortion Statute-for example, by providing a second trimester abortion in a clinic-are thus not only prohibitively burdensome, but also vastly disproportionate to the severity of the offense as compared to other Class 4 Felonies.

-238. Providing any kind of abortion care outside of the legal framework, even violating components of the Licensing Scheme and failing to correct them to the satisfaction of OLC, is also punishable as a criminal offense.
+Code Ann. § 18.2-279, and having sexual relations with 13- to 14-year-old children, Va.
+Code Ann. § 18.2-63(A). - 244.
+The Felony Abortion Statute directly targets physicians, like Dr. Doe, who provide abortion care. - 245.
+The potential penalties for violating the Felony Abortion Statute-for example, by providing a second trimester abortion in a clinic-are thus not only prohibitively burdensome, but also vastly disproportionate to the severity of the offense as compared to other Class 4 Felonies. - 246.
+Providing any kind of abortion care outside of the legal framework, even violating components of the Licensing Scheme and failing to correct them to the satisfaction of OLC, is also punishable as a criminal offense.
 Va.
 Code Ann. §§ 32.1-27(A), -136; 12 Va.
 Admin.
-Code § 5-412-110.

-239. These harsh penalties have a chilling effect on the willingness of qualified healthcare professionals to provide abortion care in Virginia, exacerbating the significant obstacles Virginians face in accessing legal abortion care.
+Code § 5-412-110. - 247.
+These harsh penalties have a chilling effect on the willingness of qualified healthcare professionals to provide abortion care in Virginia, exacerbating the significant obstacles Virginians face in accessing legal abortion care.

 VI.
-The Challenged Laws Cumulatively Impose an Undue Burden on Virginians' Access to Abortion Care

-240. Together, the challenged laws impose burdens that are exponentially greater than the burdens imposed by any single law operating in isolation.
+The Challenged Laws Cumulatively Impose an Undue Burden on Virginians' Access to Abortion Care the burdens imposed by any single law operating in isolation.
 Furthermore, the burdens are inextricably linked to each other.
 While each law is itself an undue burden or otherwise unconstitutional, the cumulative impact of the challenged laws and regulations is to impose an undue burden that cannot be mitigated by striking down single laws in a piecemeal fashion.

-241. The challenged regime cumulatively imposes on Virginians seeking abortion care numerous unnecessary restrictions that, among other burdens, delay their access to care, increase the financial costs they bear to access abortion care, reduce the individualized attention that they receive from providers, and increase health risks associated with otherwise safe care.
+248. Together, the challenged laws impose burdens that are exponentially greater than numerous unnecessary restrictions that, among other burdens, delay their access to care, increase the financial costs they bear to access abortion care, reduce the individualized attention that they receive from providers, and increase health risks associated with otherwise safe care.

-242. Virginia's abortion restrictions are demeaning, unnecessary, and discriminate against and stigmatize Virginians who seek abortion care, and the clinicians who offer it.
+249. The challenged regime cumulatively imposes on Virginians seeking abortion care against and stigmatize Virginians who seek abortion care, and the clinicians who offer it, including

-243. The challenged regime's multiple and overlapping restrictions have no benefit, and under threat of criminal penalties, impose expensive and time-consuming requirements on both providers and patients, which some patients may seek to overcome by traveling out of their community, and even out of the Commonwealth altogether, to exercise their constitutionally protected right to access safe abortion care-if they are able to overcome Virginia's byzantine maze of barriers at all.
+250. Virginia's abortion restrictions are demeaning, unnecessary, and discriminate under threat of criminal penalties, impose expensive and time-consuming requirements on both providers and patients, which some patients may seek to overcome by traveling out of their community, and even out of the Commonwealth altogether, to exercise their constitutionally protected right to access safe abortion care-if they are able to overcome Virginia's byzantine maze of barriers at all.